Forever Young poster

 The inciting incident occurs at 11 minutes when Helen is hit by a car and falls into a coma.
 Doctors say she may never wake up.
 Daniel's world collapses; his future with Helen is destroyed in an instant..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Daniel volunteers for the one-year cryogenic experiment, asking to be frozen until Helen wakes.
+This illustrates the protagonist's commitment to Daniel volunteers for the one-year cryogenic experiment, asking to be frozen until Helen wakes.
 He actively chooses suspended animation over living in a world without her., moving from reaction to action.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, Daniel finds elderly Harry in a nursing home.
 Harry doesn't recognize him at first, then realizes the experiment failed catastrophically.
 Daniel learns Helen woke from her coma and lived a full life.
 She's dead.
-Everything he sacrificed for is gone., illustrates the protagonist at their lowest point.
+Everything he sacrificed for is gone., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Harry tells Daniel he must be refrozen to survive and suggests modern medicine might save him.
 Daniel realizes Claire and Nat are his present - the life worth living for.
 He chooses to fight for the future, not the past., demonstrating the transformation achieved throughout the journey.